Firelack/apptimer/README.md

 ## To do

 - Add a .ico for the .exe
-- Add a fonction to rename routine
 - Add a ? button
+- Add an error if routine name already exist and same for exercices